jubrito/planner-with-calendar/README.md

 # Next steps (v1):

-- Test other months on calendar cells (december, middle month)
 - Move Date type inside types (or find best one of the two)
 - Fix calendar responsiveness (it breaks because of min-width: 485px;)
 - Verify accessibility